PrevailUgah/PrevailUgah/README.md

 ### 📍I am a student of **ALX** and **HOLBERTON SCHOOL**, studying **Software Engineering**.
 🏷️ I enjoy being around smart and playful people😂
 🏷️ I eat alot..🍝🍩🍰 and also drink coffee alot☕ that is justified,i'm a programmer😅
 🏷️ I'm also an instrumentalist 🎹🎸 🎧
 🏷️ **Fact**:  For some reason i don't like "**C**" that much😓
 🏷️ I'm a **NIGERIAN** 🇳🇬
-🏷️ I love reading📕📕 check out this book by swyx [The Coding Career Handbook](https://learninpublic.org/?from=GH%20README) 🏷️ I love people that can see my mistakes and correct me .
+🏷️ I love reading📕📕 check out this book by swyx [The Coding Career Handbook](https://learninpublic.org/?from=GH%20README)
+🏷️ I love people that can see my mistakes and correct me.
-🏷️Looking forward to working in a company, where i can put my skills to practise 💻🎀 🏷️lastly, i love meeting new people and making friends 💬 so please reach out to me via my ..
+🏷️Looking forward to working in a company, where i can put my skills to practise 💻🎀
+🏷️lastly, i love meeting new people and making friends 💬 so please reach out to me via my ..
  ✉️ <b>Gmail</b>: prevailbugah@gmail.com
  ✉️ <b>Outlook </b> : prevailugah@outlook.com
   📱 or via my social accounts below.
 Lets get to know each other 📱

 That is all about me for now😴💤